Communication in Healthcare Settings (20 credits)

 Studying health care at university necessitates the development and completion of essays and presentations, measured against the academic rigours of degree level studies.
 This module helps you to develop skills in writing, referencing, and presenting information, all of which will be assessed via an essay at the end of the module.

-This module will help you become aware of the need to consider numeracy as an important skill in many professions pertinent to healthcare.
-You will get many opportunities to hone your numeracy skills, using evidence based strategies, recognized in healthcare education as providing the best resources for the job.
-Your assessment is a one-hour numeracy assessment where you are given 20 calculations to work out in class.
+This module will help you become aware of the need to consider numeracy as an important skill in your chosen profession.
+You will be provided with many opportunities to hone your numeracy skills, using evidence-based strategies, recognized in healthcare, sports science, exercise and nutrition as providing the best resources for the job.
+Your assessment is a one-hour numeracy examination which will focus on working out calculations.

 Introduction to Applied Sciences